Gary and Thaddeus Lewingdon: Early years

 Little is known about the early years of the Lewingdon brothers.
 It is known that the older brother, Thaddeus, was born on December 22, 1936.
 After leaving school, he graduated from the Cleveland Institute of Electronics, and worked as a technical specialist at the Columbus Steel Drum Company in Columbus.
 He was married, and had three children.

 The younger brother, Gary, was born on February 14, 1940.
 In 1958, after graduation, he enlisted in the army and was assigned to the Air Force.
-He served in Vietnam during the early period of the war, and after four years, he resigned in 1962 and returned home to his mother, where he lived with her until 1977, when he met a woman who would later become his wife.
+He served in Vietnam during the early period of the war, and after four years, he resigned in 1962 and returned his mother's home, where he lived until 1977, when he met a woman who would later become his wife.

-Gary led a marginal lifestyle and was forced to engage in low-skilled labor, and from 1962 to 1977 was repeatedly prosecuted for offences such as petty theft, obscene behavior in public places and illegal possession of weapons.
+Gary led a marginal lifestyle and was forced to engage in low-skilled labor and from 1962 to 1977 was repeatedly prosecuted for offences such as petty theft, obscene behavior in public places and illegal possession of weapons.
 In 1977, Thaddeus divorced his wife and was in a serious psycho-emotional state, as a result of which his brother, having financial difficulties, persuaded him to commit a series of robberies.